-3e "we are appointed thereunto" God has ordained this and it is of Him.
+- 3e "we are appointed thereunto" God has ordained this and it is of Him.
 That the Thessalonian church would undergo trials and persecution was part of God's plan for them.
 Christians are often called to suffer, for suffering builds faith and character.
 It is no sin to suffer, nor is it caused by any "lack of faith" or "lack of blessing".
-God often calls His highest saints to suffering.

-3:4 For verily, when we were^{a-imperfect} with you, we told you before^{a-imperfect} that we should^{present} suffer tribulation;^{present passive infinitive} even as it came to pass,^{b-aorist middle} and ye know.^{c-d- perfect}

-4a Paul uses two imperfect tense for "were with you" and "told you before".
-This shows that Paul did not consider his ministry in Thessalonica to be finished but that there was still work for him to do there.

-4b "it came to pass" Greek middle voice, "it came to pass on us..."
+God often calls His highest saints to suffering. - 3:4 For verily, when we were a-imperfect with you, we told you before that we should suffer tribulation; present passive infinitive even as it came to pass, b-aorist middle and ye know. - 4a Paul uses two Greek imperfect tenses for "were with you" and "told you before".
+This shows that Paul did not consider his ministry in Thessalonica to be finished but that there was still work for him to do there. - 4b "it came to pass" This is in the Greek middle voice, "it came to pass on us..."
 This prophecy was fulfilled.
-It is generally safe to prophesy suffering for any church.

-4c The Thessalonians should certainly not be surprised that they were suffering.
+It is generally safe to prophesy suffering for any church. - 4c The Thessalonians should certainly not be surprised that they were suffering.
 Paul warned them it was coming before!
 Too many preachers leave out the "unpleasant" details of the gospel while dealing with potential converts, so as not to spoil any chance they have to get that person saved.
 But the soulwinner should always make it a habit to provide "full disclosure" to the sinner before trying to win him to the Lord.
-To do otherwise is simply dishonest.

-4d "know" Greek perfect tense.
+To do otherwise is simply dishonest. - 4d "know" This is in the Greek perfect tense.
 They knew that they were appointed unto these troubles in an absolute sense and they had no doubt about it, nor was there any doubt in their mind about it.

-3:5 For this cause, when I^a could no longer forbear,^{b-present active participle} I sent^{aorist} to know^{aorist infinitive} your faith,^c lest by some means the tempter^{d-present active participle} have tempted^{imperfect} you, and our labour be^{aorist middle deponent subjunctive} in vain.
+3:5 For this cause, when I^a could no longer forbear, b-present active participle I sent to know aorist infinitive your faith, lest by some means the tempter d-present active participle have tempted you, and our labour be aorist middle deponent subjunctive in vain.